abhi195/druid-docker/README.md

 ## Troubleshooting

-Latest image `abhi195/druid-cluster` is tested on OSX with 4GB of RAM and 2CPSs assigned to Docker.
+Latest image `abhi195/druid-cluster` is tested on OSX with 4GB of RAM and 2CPUs assigned to Docker.

 ### XX:MaxDirectMemorySize error when using OSX

-If you are running docker on OSX, you might get XX:MaxDirectMemorySize error because on OSX the Docker environment runs within [HyperKit](https://github.com/docker/hyperkit) hypervisor.
+If you are running docker on OSX you might get XX:MaxDirectMemorySize error because on OSX the Docker environment runs within [HyperKit](https://github.com/docker/hyperkit) hypervisor.

-Driud configurations inside `conf` folder already includes some changes in properties to fix this error.
+Driud configurations inside `conf` folder of this repository already includes some changes in properties to fix this error.

 To fix this you can take following steps:
 - Tweak memory/cache/processing/threads related properties